-The Asset figure will be last year's figure plus this year's until it reaches the original cost.
+But the Asset figure has to accumulate every year.
+It will be last year's figure plus this year's figure until it reaches the original cost.
 Eventually the original cost and the Wearing Out total will balance out.

-And to help manage the business, the Assets list should show money that hasn't been paid: Receivables as an Asset and Payables as a Liability.
+And to help manage the business, the Assets list should show Receivables as an Asset and Payables as a Liability - and we'll have to adjust our cash figure to account for the unpaid bills.

-The figures for Receivables and Payables usually comes from normal book-keeping, but for this exercise there's a way of calculating an approximate figure:
+Usually you would get a figure for Receivables and Payables from your book-keeping, but for now, accountants have a way of calculating an approximate figure: